huyouare/freebase-ipeds/README.md

 ###### Download from Data Center:
 Select "Download Custom Data Files"
 Click "Select" to get all institutions
+(May not work.
+Instead, choose one variable that all schools have, and select the full range - e.g.
 Use drop-downs and search to select variables
 Download as CSV